That Uncertain Feeling (film): Plot

 At the suggestion of one of her friends, Jill Baker visits psychoanalyst Dr. Vengard for her intermittent hiccups, which appear when she gets nervous or irritated.
 He soon has her questioning her previously happy marriage to her business executive husband Larry.

 In Vengard's waiting room one day, Jill meets a very odd and individualistic pianist, Alexander Sebastian.
 He considers himself the best in the world when playing for a single listener, but has trouble performing in front of a large audience.
 She eventually invites him to an important dinner for Larry's prospective insurance buyers.
 When Larry realizes that Jill is infatuated with Sebastian, he gives her a friendly divorce, in which Larry is represented by a lawyer named Jones whose secretary is Sally Aikens.

 Jill gets engaged to Sebastian, but after she learns that Larry is seeing an attractive woman, she realizes that she still loves her ex-husband.
 When she visits his apartment to reconcile with him, he goes into the next room and talks loudly, pretending Sally Aikens is in the room and that she is his girlfriend.
 His deception is revealed when Sally enters the apartment while he is in the next room breaking a dinner date with the distraught "Sally" (her supposed cries of anguish voiced by Larry).
-Jill and Larry get back together, and her hiccups vanish forever.
+Jill and Larry get back together, and her hiccups vanish forever while a disgruntled Alexander gathers his belongings and leaves.